I was recently reminded of an important lesson – courtesy of a really, really old guy.

 I knew my job could disappear in the blink of an eye – and it was ANYTHING but secure.

 I saw people get fired and laid off all the time (even people who worked in unionized shops and felt like they were safe), oftentimes for reasons that were no fault of their own.
-If I wanted to avoid getting caught in the same vulnerable position some day, I knew I had to create OTHER sources of income that weren't reliant on my employer… and I had to do it FAST.
+If I wanted to avoid getting caught in the same vulnerable position someday, I knew I had to create OTHER sources of income that weren't reliant on my employer… and I had to do it pronto.

-What really mattered was that I used this profession as the first critical step towards building other sources of income that didn't rely on each other and weren't tied to the same fate.
+What really mattered was that I used this profession as the first critical step towards building other sources of income, things that didn't rely on each other and weren't tied to the same fate.

 Once my full-time career was firmly established, the second step was to develop my expertise in another area.
-This time, I had the luxury of choosing something I really loved.
+And this time, I had the luxury of choosing something I really loved.

 This video explains how my story progressed…

-What I love about this model of diversification is that I don't have to depend on any ONE source of income to keep living a life I enjoy.
+What I love about this model of diversification is that I don't have to depend on any ONE source of income in order to live a life I enjoy.

 I see nothing wrong with a long-term plan of staying employed in an 8 – 5 job.
 If that's what you love, why not keep doing it?!